Azure-Samples/cognitive-services-language-understanding/README.md

 Ask LUIS to turn on the lights in this [interactive demonstration](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/).

 Tell the [Contoso Health bot](https://healthbotcontainer.azurewebsites.net/) where you are injured and the bot will recommend remedies.

+## Intelligent Kiosk

+The [Intelligent Kiosk Sample](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk) is a collection of demos showcasing workflows and experiences built on top of the Microsoft Cognitive Services.
+Most of the experiences are hands-free and autonomous, using the human faces in front of a web camera as the main form of input (thus the word "kiosk" in the name).

 ## References
 * [LUIS Docs](https://docs.microsoft.com/azure/cognitive-services/LUIS/)